lamelyan/blog/_posts/2019-12-16-ddd-domain-events.md

 title: Domain events
 tags: [ddd-khorikov]
 ---

 ### Domain events

 Domain events facilitate communication between Bounded Contexts (BC).
-We don't want to reference entities from different contexts (this will introduce coupling), instead we can use domain events.
-The entity from BC1 can raise an event and entity from BC2 can handle it.
+If an action in BC1 requires an action in BC2 we could reference entities from different contexts but this will introduce coupling.
+Instead, we can use domain events so the entity from BC1 can raise an event and entity from BC2 can handle it.

 We need to make sure that events are raised when the entire transaction is complete.
-If events are raised by entity classes, it's hard to rollback actions if there was an error after event was raised.
+It's hard to rollback actions if there was an error after the event was raised.

 To handle this scenario, we break down the solution into two parts:
-1. Creating event  - which is done by entities
+1. Creating an event  - which is done by entities
 2. Dispatching event - which is done by infrastructure